aburd/hypermedia-systems-clj-examples/readme.md

-Just some examples from the book but adopted for Clojure, rather than Python.
+Just some examples from the [Hypermedia Systems book](https://hypermedia.systems) but adopted for Clojure.

-The book can be found [here](https://hypermedia.systems).

-Stack:
+**Points of interest:**

+- SPA-like - No hard reloads, no FOUC
+- Although HTMX script is included, I didn't have to write any JS.
+- The entire app is ~300 lines?
+The equivalent for an SPA would likely be more, not to mention the hassle of the transpilation necessary etc.

+**Stack:**

 - http server - ring/reitit
 - html - hiccup